 Owen’s surname—the first Owen, I mean—is Berryman, which is too similar to mine.
 People sometimes get my name wrong and call me Max Berry, so it’s like he’s laughing at me.

 Children of Men is one of my all-time favorite films but it has Clive Owen in it, who I don’t like, so that’s annoying.
 The reason I don’t like Clive Owen is mainly that his surname is Owen.
 Similarly, I can’t enjoy Owen Wilson movies.

 There’s this dude in my neighborhood who I cross paths with sometimes and he’s always doing something stupid, like looking the other way when I’m trying to get past.
 I bet his name is Owen.

 So now you’re up to speed.

-a little late to stop hating him now.
+P.S.
+I just found that old blog post and his name was actually Scott.
+But I think that’s beside the point.
+It’s a little late to stop hating him now.
 I’m pretty sure the second Owen was really an Owen, and that’s good enough for me.